waferbaby/usesthis/posts/asmr.beauty.markdown

 ### Who are you, and what do you do?

 Hello!
-I’m Melissa and I run an ASMR channel on YouTube called [asmr beauty](https://youtube.com/@asmr_beauty "Melissa's YouTube account.")
+I’m Melissa and I run an ASMR channel on YouTube called [asmr beauty](https://youtube.com/@asmr_beauty "Melissa's YouTube account.").

 For any of you who haven’t heard of it, ASMR stands for Autonomous Sensory Meridian Response and is often described as a tingling sensation someone feels in certain situations or watching certain content.